Equine Metabolic Syndrome in Horses: Cause, Symptoms and Treatment

 Foods to Avoid if Your Horse Has EMS

-- Bread, molasses, and sugary treats
+- Bread, molasses, sugary treats

 - Haylage or grass silage